Jeff-Adler/fight-club/README.md

 ## Ideas

-1. What about an app in which you submit your symptoms, and web scraper spits out a diagnosis, and relevant sites where you can learn more.
+- What about an app in which you submit your symptoms, and web scraper spits out a diagnosis, and relevant sites where you can learn more?
 Scrapes pages for the words you enter
+  - Title: SkipDiagnostic.
+Diagnosis.
+HiveMedical.

 ## Technologies